 Planning A6354 Political environment of development.
-3 pts

 Messrs.
-Alshuler, Frucher, and Weiss.
+Alshuler and Reiss.

 Analysis of the political issues and conflicts influencing development.
 Topics include public laws influencing development, interest group politics, public approval processes, impacts of development on population groups and communities, and the competing equity claims of different members of society.